microsoft/MLOS/README.md

 ## Overview

-Although we would like to eventually support online tuning as well, MLOS initially focuses on an *offline* tuning approach.
+MLOS currently focuses on an *offline* tuning approach, though we intend to add online tuning in the future.

 To accomplish this, the general flow involves